maclover7/myblog/_posts/2015-11-26-a-thank-you-to-oss.markdown

 Open source software is very important in sharing code and building on top of each other for a better programming environment.
-Without this vital work, we would each be using either proprietary enterprise solutions, or rewriting the same web framework thrity times over.
+Without this vital work, we would each be using either proprietary enterprise solutions, or rewriting the same web framework thirty times over.

 Now is the time of year to consider what you can do for the open source projects that you use on a daily basis.
 Reach out to the maintainer(s), and see